pratima320/flownav/README.md

+# Usecase and Steps:
+A common use case: A Single screen flow always shows ‘Next’ instead of ‘Finish’ if it has any other element connected to it(even if they are not screen).
+Out of the box, the button text can be changed.
+I found this component in Salesforce Document and made some edits.
+Here is how you can use it:
+  1. Install the component.
+  2. Under the Screen Properties inside the flow, deselect the 'Show Footer'under Control Navigation.
+This will hide the standard navigation.
+  3. Drag and drop this component.
+  4. Provide the input variables with the text of your choice.
+     For eg, You want to change Next to Finish - Provide a value 'Finish' to 'Label for Next Button' input.
+Thats all.
+Run in debug mode to see your changes.

+    ***Note: This requires lightning runtime enabled for Flows.

 # Salesforce App

 This guide helps Salesforce developers who are new to Visual Studio Code go from zero to a deployed app using Salesforce Extensions for VS Code and Salesforce CLI.